AUTOMATIC1111/stable-diffusion-webui-feature-showcase/README.md

 Ancestral samplers are a little worse at this than the rest.

-You can find this ferature by clicking the "Extra" checkbox near the seed.
+You can find this feature by clicking the "Extra" checkbox near the seed.

 ### Variations
 A Variation strength slider and Variation seed field allow you to specify how much the existing picture should be altered to look